IMS-Network/ims-sftp-action/README.md

         localdir: 'path/to/local-directory'
 ```
 ### Author
 This GitHub Action is maintained by ims-network.
-For any questions or issues, please feel free to reach out.
+For any questions or issues, please feel free to reach out.\
+Originally created by @Atyn

 ### License
 This project is distributed under the [MIT License](LICENSE).